Fractionally Subadditive Maximization under an Incremental Knapsack Constraint: Introduction

 In Section~\ref{sec:ub}, we describe our algorithmic approach in detail and give a proof of the upper bound.
 In Section~\ref{sec:lb}, we complement our result with two lower bounds.
 As an additional motivation, in Section~\ref{sec:flows}, we show that our framework captures potential-based flows as described in Example~\ref{exa:supply}.
 In this context, a $1$-bounded objective corresponds to unit capacities.
-As a contrast, we also show that classical $s$-$t$-flows with unit capacities admit $2$-competitive incremental solutions, and this is best-possible.
+As a contrast, we also show that classical $s$-$t$-flows with capacities in $[1,M]$ admit $2M$-competitive incremental solutions, and this is best-possible for the unit capacity case.

-\subsubsection{Related Work}
+\subsection{Related Work}

 Bernstein et al.~\cite{BernsteinDisserGrossHimburg/20} considered a closely related framework for incremental maximization.
 Their framework assumes a growing cardinality constraint, which is a special case of our problem in~(\ref{eq:generic-opt}) when all elements $e\in E$ have unit weight $w(e)=1$.
 A natural incremental approach for a growing cardinality constraint is the greedy algorithm that includes in each step the element that increases the objective the most.
 This algorithm is well known to yield a $e/(e-1)$ approximation for submodular objectives~\cite{NemhauserWolseyFisher/78}.
 Several generalizations of this result to broader classes of functions are known.
-Recently, Disser and Weckbecker~\cite{DisserWeckbecker/20} unified these results by giving a tight bound for the approximation ratio of the greedy algorithm for $\gamma$-$\alpha$-augmentable functions, which interpolates between known results for weighted rank functions of independence systems of bounded rank quotient, functions of bounded submodularity ratio, and $\alpha$-augmentable functions.
+Recently, Disser and Weckbecker~\cite{DisserWeckbecker/20} unified these results by giving a tight bound for the approximation ratio of the greedy algorithm for $\gamma$-$\alpha$-augmentable functions\footnote{A function is called $\gamma$-$\alpha$-augmentable if, for all sets $X,Y\subseteq\gset$, there exists $y\in Y$ with $f(X\cup\{y\})-f(X)\geq(\gamma f(X\cup Y)-\alpha f(X))/|Y|.$}, which interpolates between known results for weighted rank functions of independence systems of bounded rank quotient, functions of bounded submodularity ratio, and $\alpha$-augmentable functions.
 Sviridenko~\cite{Sviridenko/04} showed that for a submodular function under a knapsack constraint, the greedy algorithm yields a $(1-1/e)$-approximation when combined with a partial enumeration procedure.
 This approximation guarantee is best possible as shown by Feige~\cite{Feige98}.
 Yoshida~\cite{Yoshida19} generalized the result of Sviridenko to submodular functions of bounded curvature.